 All Saints Day

 All Saints Day, or Todos Los Santos (Day of the Dead), is an important public holiday in Spain on the 1st of November.
 During this holiday, Spanish people visit their local cemetery and pay their respects to the relatives who passed away, typically laying bright flowers and candles on their graves.
-Visiting Spain during this time gives visitors an unforgettable opportunity to experience a different side of Spanish culture.
+Visiting Spain during this time gives you an unforgettable opportunity to experience a different side of Spanish culture.

-Although a solemn day, it can get quite hectic.
+Although it is a solemn day, it can get quite hectic.
 While Spaniards pile in, roads surrounding cemeteries are congested, and streets are lined with eager flower sellers offering blossoming bouquets of lilies, roses, carnations, and more.

-For an alternative experience, the city of Cádiz hosts the Tosantos fiesta.
-Here traditions include humorously dressing up rabbits and suckling pigs from the Virgen del Rosario market.
+For an alternative experience, the city of Cádiz hosts the Tosantos Fiesta.
+Here, traditions include humorously dressing up rabbits and suckling pigs from the Virgen del Rosario market.

 You’ll also find special treats in local shops and bakeries throughout Spain.
 Look out for Huesos de Santo (The Saint’s Bones) made of marzipan, eggs and sugar, Buñuelos de Viento (Nun’s Puffs or Farts), fried round doughnuts sprinkled with cinnamon and sugar, and small, tasty almond cakes called Pannellets.